ihkeith/guessing_game/README.md

 ## My Approach

 Using the pseudocode given in the Starter File, I went line by line and built each requirement, tested it, then moved on to the next step.
 I decided to add some time.sleep() calls to give the text some breathing room.
 I did have to research the list.sort() method to give me a sorted list so that I could display the 'high' score.
 A while loop seemed the best to use for the game loop.
 I used a try block to convert the input string to an int.
 For the > 10 < 0 check, I felt that if statements were a good fit.
 I also decided to make invalid guesses count against the player and increment the guess counter.
+We had a choice to try for Meets Expectations or Exceeds Expecations and for this project, I decided to try for Exceeds.

+## What I learned

+- Taking project requirements
+- Using user stories and pseudocode to break requirements into individual pieces
+- Testing each step
+- Researching when I get stuck
+- Keeping track of changes in Git
+- While loops, list sorting, error catching, if statements